 What is the best book for the FE exam?

-The single most important resource is the NCEES FE Reference Handbook, which is the exact reference provided during the exam.
-For comprehensive review, the Lindeburg FE Review Manual is the most widely used third-party book, covering all topics with practice problems and explanations.
+The single most important resource is the NCEES FE Reference Handbook — it is the exact document you will have on-screen during the exam.
+For review material, the Lindeburg FE Review Manual is the most widely used third-party book, covering all topics with worked examples and discipline-organized practice problems.

 Do I need to buy the NCEES practice exam?